-NTR is the independent Dutch public service broadcaster specialising in information, education and culture.
-NTR’s themes are based on the statutory duties of the three public service broadcasters which in 2010 merged into NTR: NPS, Teleac and RVU.
+NTR is the independent Dutch public service broadcaster specializing in information, education and culture.
+NTR’s themes are based on the statutory duties of the three public service broadcasters which in 2010 merged into NTR: NPS, Teleac/NOT and RVU.

 In the Dutch public service broadcasting system NTR is one of the large broadcasters with a statutory public service mission.
 These broadcasters distinguish themselves from a large number of broadcasting associations whose existence is dependent on members.
 NTR is independent and non-affiliated, and can focus entirely on substance.
 NTR wants to make special programmes for everyone – programmes that educate people and enrich their lives.

 NTR expresses its identity in its logo: NTR colon.
 NTR has a great deal to say and to show.
 NTR stands for depth and enrichment, for information and surprise, for development and for personal growth.

 NTR: Dutch Public Service Broadcaster for Information, Education and Culture

 As a public service broadcaster without members, NTR is independent.
 Content comes first for us.
 This is shown, among other things, in our daily current topics tv programme Nieuwsuur and radio programme Nieuws en Co, both co-productions with NOS.
 In our radio programmes Kwesties and Hilversum Uit we approach current topics from the perspective of 'the man in the street', with a special focus on developments in the multicultural society.

 NTR sees diversity as a creative challenge rather than a problem, which you can see across our programming.
 We reflect the multicultural society in all its manifestations in our programmes; from serious documentary series to light entertainment programmes, thus setting an example in Europe.
 NTR also takes care of the airtime for Muslims, for example in De Nieuwe Maan, and for Hindus, for example in Iedereen Verlicht.